chris-martin/bricks/in/posts/2017-05-10-loc/post.md

 ```

 A `Span` is not allowed to be empty; in other words, `start` and `end` must be
 different.
-I don't have an extremely compelling rationale for this, other than
+I don’t have an extremely compelling rationale for this, other than
-that empty spans didn't make sense for my use case.
+that empty spans didn’t make sense for my use case.
 Eliminating empty spans
 also, in my opinion, seems to eliminate some ambiguity when we describe an
 `Area` as a set of `Span`s.